By: Malaga.us - # # #

 Grape Harvest Festival – Mollina

-Every year the town of Mollina celebrates the end of the grape harvest with its Grape Harvest Festival.
+Every year the town of Mollina situated in the Antequera region celebrates the end of the grape harvest with its Grape Harvest Festival.

 Attendees can participate in the wine tasting with the Designation of Origin Malaga and Sierras de Malaga.
 There are also many additional activities such as an urban bike ride, a market of local artisan products, evening verbenas and the popular ribbon race on horseback.